 Want to build a great newsletter for your baby class but don’t know where to start?

-In today’s fast-paced digital world, effective communication is key to success, especially for small biz owners who run baby and toddler classes.
-Whether you run a baby class, toddler group, postnatal or antenatal group, or a parenting support group: keeping parents informed and engaged is essential.
+In today’s fast-paced digital world, effective communication is key to success, especially for small business owners.
+Whether you run a baby class, toddler group, antenatal group, or a parenting support group: keeping parents informed and engaged is essential.
 And one powerful (sometimes underutilised) tool that will really help to nurture your regulars is newsletters.

 1. Understand Your Audience